Leading female scientists will be awarded scientific heirlooms by their peers at the fifth Suffrage Science awards for Life Sciences on 6th June 2018.

 A hundred years after the first women in Britain got the vote, women still only make up 23% of those working in core science, technology, engineering and mathematics occupations in the UK.

-The Suffrage Science scheme was initiated by Professor Dame Amanda Fisher, Director of the MRC London Institute of Medical Sciences (MRC LMS) in 2011 to celebrate and inspire women in science.
+The Suffrage Science scheme was initiated by Professor Dame Amanda Fisher, Director of the MRC Laboratory of Medical Sciences (MRC LMS) in 2011 to celebrate and inspire women in science.

-Professor Dame Amanda Fisher, Director of the MRC London Institute of Medical Sciences says:
+Professor Dame Amanda Fisher, Director of the MRC Laboratory of Medical Sciences says:

 “Now in its seventh year, these heirlooms create a self-perpetuating network of talent and contacts to help others succeed in science.
 This year’s awardees join a community of over 100 women scientists.
 Since 2011 the awards have travelled from the UK, across Europe to the USA, Hong Kong and now to Australia, illustrating the international nature of science and the global effort to improve female representation.”